bmo00/neptunoplus-status/arcade/cores-available.md

-# netUNO+ FPGA report: Cores available
+# neptUNO+ FPGA report: Cores available

 **📄 Description:** This report provides an overview of the arcade cores cores available for the **neptUNO+** FPGA.